View of the Surrey Countryside

-Above: Top Gear site LATEST...
+Above: Top Gear site NEWS...
 Miriam Margolyes backs film on plans for new Surrey town

 Following the failure of the previous planning application for a new Eco-town in 2007 and a rejected appeal in 2009, Rutland Group and Dunsfold Airport Ltd are at it again with a new proposal that looks very similar to the last.. . but one that will grow much larger over the coming years.